- Neither of us have stairs in our homes.

 - Neither of us have babies…or really know any babies for that matter.

 So allow me to explain why we’re showing you a step-by-step for this particular project.
 Over the past couple of months, we’ve been shooting a few segments for a local TV show called Weekend Workbench.
 In fact, it’s actually the show that I (Casey) produce for my “day job”.
 It’s a DIY show that airs on WGN here in Chicago, and on the show our host learns how to tackle DIY projects (big & small) with the help of local experts.
 I’ve loved working on Weekend Workbench because I truly have learned a lot about DIY and home maintenance and it isn’t as intimidating as it used to be for me.
 This season we are introducing a new segment called the “Home Hack” where Chicago DIY bloggers show a project that corresponds with the theme of that particular episode.
-Some of our favorite bloggers (Nicole from Making it Lovely & Kim from Yellow Brick Home) are contributing a few projects too.

 Today, I want to show you the Home Hack from our first episode that aired yesterday here in Chicago.
 The theme of the show was “DIY: Family Style” and throughout the episode we showcase family-friendly projects to please everyone in your household.
 Sadly I’m riding solo for this first video (no Bridget by my side!), but we still have 5 other segments that we’ll be showing you over the next few months featuring the two of us!